shopery/docker-workshop/exercise4_2/exercise4_2.md

 On this exercise you should:

 - [ ] Fill the [docker-compose.basic.yml](files/docker-compose.basic.yml) file to raise a basic site (No MySQL yet)
-- [ ] Use the `docker-compose` binary to start the container
+- [ ] Use the `docker-compose` binary to start the app on the `docker-compose.basic.yml` file on detached mode
   * Keep in mind that the docker compose file does not have the default name
 - [ ] Access [http://localhost](http://localhost) to see the site
   * Only the homepage will work, the other pages will fail as there's no MySQL database yet
-- [ ] Stop the containers
+- [ ] Stop the app using the `docker-compose` binary
 - [ ] Fill the [docker-compose.mysql.yml](files/docker-compose.mysql.yml) file to raise a site with MySQL
+- [ ] Build an image from [Dockerfile](files/Dockerfile) and store it as `exercise4_2-php:latest`
+  * This is required because we need to add an extra library to the PHP base image.
+Have a look at the Dockerfile
-- [ ] Use the `docker-compose` binary to start the container
+- [ ] Use the `docker-compose` binary to start the app on the `docker-compose.mysql.yml` file on detached mode
   * Keep in mind that the docker compose file does not have the default name
 - [ ] Access [http://localhost](http://localhost) to see the site
   * Now all pages should work taking advantage of the MySQL database
+- [ ] Stop the app using the `docker-compose` binary

 ## 🤔 Documentation and help